What is Virginia’s River Realm?

 MEET THE RIVER REALM

 Incorporated in 1930, Kilmarnock has been the region’s commercial center since its early beginnings and received its name as a result of merchant connections to Kilmarnock, Scotland.
-Main Street is a beautifully renovated, pedestrian-friendly showcase of independently owned shops and restaurants, featuring fabulous antiques stores, unique thrift shops and a locally-owned grocery store, Tri-Star, with it’s own butcher shop.
-A slice of Americana, Kilmarnock offers events like the summer carnival and its Christmas parade, the longest running night-time parade in Virginia.
-Take the kids to the children’s playground or on a walk through Baylor Park Nature Trail or visit Scotty’s Yard dog park with your best friend.
-There are plenty of things to do and Kilmarnock has something for everyone.
+Main Street is a beautifully renovated, pedestrian-friendly showcase of independently owned shops and restaurants, featuring boutique clothing, fabulous antiques stores, unique wine, jewelry and decor shops.
+Even a locally-owned grocery store with it’s own butcher shop.
+A slice of Americana, Kilmarnock offers events like it’summer carnival and its Lighted Christmas Parade, the longest running night parade in Virginia.
+Or catch a concert on the Half Shell Stage or take the kiddos to River Play at Town Centre Park.
+Visit Scotty’s Yard, dog park with your best friend.
+Make Kilmarnock one of your stops in the River Realm.

 This town is a gateway to the Rappahannock River.
 Home to adorable shops, a gourmet market and the local theater troupe, White Stone makes an excellent stopping spot or a great place to recharge.
 Epicureans will delight in foods from the River Market or fresh oyster or crabs from R.W.
 Hall Seafood.
 White Stone is also home to several restaurants including Willaby’s, overlooking the Rappahannock River and the Sandpiper, known for its extensive seafood selection.